-I have learnt this kala chana masala recipe From my mother in law.
+I have learnt this kala chana recipe from my mother in law.
 Her recipes are always easy and made with basic ingredients.

 This kala chana gravy has a thin soup like consistency and is not thick or creamy.
 It can be relished as a soup or even had with steamed rice or chapatis.
 They actually go very well with plain steamed rice and this combo is filling too.